-“I need to know what my customers want."
-Whether you’re a lean-and-mean startup building that killer app, a dev team looking to define MVP or a seasoned product manager trying to build your roadmap, the stakes are too high for guessing.
+“I need to prioritize features for my vision.”
+Whether you’re a lean-and-mean startup building that killer app, a dev team looking to define MVP or a seasoned product manager creating a roadmap, the stakes are too high for guessing customer priorities.

 "I need to know what I don’t know."
-Open-ended surveys uncover lots of ideas.
+Open-ended customer surveys uncover lots of ideas.
 Too bad they're a nightmare to analyze.
-Closed-ended surveys are easy to analyze but leave out up to 60% of possible ideas.
-If only there was an analytics tool that did the best of both.
+Closed-ended customer surveys are easy to analyze but leave out up to 60% of possible ideas.
+If only there was a tool that did the best of both.

-"I don’t have a lot of time and money to spend."
+"I don’t have a lot of time to spend."
 Customer studies take a long time and cost thousands of dollars.
-Or do they?
+Not anymore.

 and quick to complete